Published On: January 24, 2023

 There are several factors that help define a person, from personality traits, to abilities, to belief systems.
 For many people who binge eat, however, their self-worth is largely defined by their weight.
 These feelings can lead to unhealthy habits and disordered eating.

 A person with a negative body image may introduce dietary restrictions that are difficult or impossible to follow.
 They may restrict their calorie intake to a dangerously low level or completely deprive themselves of foods that they enjoy.
-These kinds of dietary restraints aren’t sustainable, and for many people, they can eventually lead to binge eating.
+These kinds of dietary restraints aren’t sustainable, and for many people, they can eventually lead to craving certain foods and binge eating.

 When someone tries to maintain impossibly strict eating standards, they may eventually give up and give in to their urges.
 Many people wind up binging after a period of restriction.